lisiesu/lisiesu/README.md

 Brazil is my second home 🌴 <br>

 - 🔭 I’m currently working on a personal project with React Native
-- 🌱 I’m currently learning Redux, Typescript and Testing with Jest
+- 🌱 I’m currently AWS and Machine Learning
-- 💬 Ask me about skydiving
+- 💬 Ask me about diving and skydiving

 ## 📫 How to reach me: